thomson08/LLM-Literature-Review/README.md

 # **README: Memory Management Techniques in Programming Languages and Their Evolution for Mobile Application Development**

-By Thomas Ninh
-LLM used : OpenAI GPT-4
+By Thomas Ninh and LLM used : OpenAI GPT-4

 ## **Introduction**